-Spanish uses the same alphabet as English with 3 additional consonants - ch, II (pronounced like "y" as in yam, "j" as in jam, or "s" depending on dialect), and \tilde{n} (pronounced like the "ny" in the word canyon).
+Spanish uses the same alphabet as English with 3 additional consonants - ch, II (pronounced like "y" as in yam, "j" as in jam, or "s" depending on dialect), and ñ (pronounced like the "ny" in the word canyon).
 The similar alphabet, consistent spelling patterns, and Latin base make Spanish relatively easy for English speakers to learn.

 Colombian Spanish has about 11 dialects.
 Colombians generally identify their fellow citizens' regional origins by variations in accents or pronoun use just as Americans might distinguish speakers from the South Midwest.
-Because it is clear and to easv understand. the dialect of standard Bogotá and environs is the preferred dialect for broadcasts throughout Spanish-speaking Latin America.
+Because it is clear and easv to understand. the standard dialect Ωf Bogotá and environs is the preferred dialect for broadcasts throughout Spanish-speaking Latin America.
 By contrast.
 Colombia's Caribbean